 Welcome to the 5th Arrondissement, also known as the Latin Quarter because of the large number of international students who spoke Latin in the area starting as far back as the mid-12th century.
-Here are just a few stops from the tour!
+Here are just a few stops from the trip!

 On a Tuesday, Thursday or Saturday morning, you’ll find a fabulous farmers’ market at Place Maubert.
 Pick up everything you need for a spontaneous picnic!